rbckman/tarina/docs/tarina-build-instructions.md

 TARINA BUILD INSTRUCTIONS
 =========================

-Step by step build instructions for the 3D printable Raspberry Pi video camera - Tarina.
-Now, this is still a work in progress and documentation is on its way, if your in a hurry feel free to drop a message in [telegram](https://t.me/tarinadiy)
+Step by step build instructions for a 3D printable Raspberry Pi video camera.
+Now, this is still a work in progress and documentation is on its way, if you're in a hurry feel free to drop a message in [telegram](https://t.me/tarinadiy)

 [Get the parts](#get-the-parts)